sweetnight07/OptiMed/README.md

 - HAHHAAHHAHAHAHA HAAHAHAHAH the output cell was empty but if you copy it there was acutal reasoning bruhhhhh

+-- I SEEEEEEEEEEEE THE CREATE REACT AUTOMATICALLY HAS A HIDDEN TOOLS NAME AND TOOOLS, anD  SCRATCH PAD SO MAKE SURE THEY ARE IN THE PROMPT

 #### PROBELMS FOR THE SAKE OF SIMPLICITY WE WILL NOT IMPLEMENT A DIAGNOSIS TEAM